prabindm/prabindm.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+{: style="text-align: justify" }
 Hello!
-I am Prabin, a Research Assistant Professor in the Department of Veterinary and Animal Science in the University of Massachusetts, Amherst.
+I am Prabin, a Research Assistant Professor in the [Department of Veterinary and Animal Science](https://www.umass.edu/veterinary-animal-sciences/) in the University of Massachusetts, Amherst.
 I am a cell biologist and a bioinformatician.

 **My Research**
 ----------------